 - Skin rash and itching

-Perindopril is an active ingredient used to control high blood pressure.
+Perindopril is an active ingredient is used to control high blood pressure.
 It is available in combination with differing ingredients and is also known as Perindopril Arginine, Perindopril tert-butylamine and Perindopril Erbumine.
 Depending on the chemical composition of your tablets, their name might differ.
 However, all three types of Perindopril tablets work in the same way, by inhibiting a hormone which causes an increase in your blood pressure.
 This type of medication is called an ACE inhibitor.
 Medications of this type also lower blood pressure by reducing the level of fluids and salt in your body, which makes it easier for your heart to pump blood through your body.
 Perindopril can be taken on its own or is sometimes combined with other hypertension tablets to achieve the best possible result.

 Perindopril is not suitable for everyone, which is why it has to be prescribed by a GP.
 Your GP will need to know as much as possible about your medical history.
 Like many other medications, Perindopril is not to be taken by kidney and liver disease patients including anyone who has recently had a kidney transplant.
 If you suffer from heart disease or a narrowing of the heart valves, please ensure your doctor is aware of your condition.
 Your doctor will also need to know if you suffer from diabetes or any collagen disease.
 Please ensure you mention any medication you are currently taking, as your doctor will have to check whether it might interact with Perindopril.